spurs v ipswich town match reports

 Ref. : - - (-)

 14.03.1962 Alf Ramsey's return to White Hart Lane as manager of second place Ipswich Town could not have gone better for him.
-His team's organisation was the key and striker Ray Crawford gave the visitors an early lead, but Jimmy Greaves got Spurs an equaliser just before the break.
+His team's organisation was the key and striker Ray Crawford gave the visitors an early lead and they were disciplined enough to with-hold Tottenham's attacks, until Jimmy Greaves broke through the defence and found the back of the net to make it 1-1 just before half-time.

 Teams :